-What are Proton Pump Inhibitors (PPIs) and How Do They Work?
+/ Library/ What are Proton Pump Inhibitors (PPIs) and Why the Lawsuits?

 Proton pump inhibitors are a group of long-lasting medications that reduce the production of gastric acid.
 Patients are prescribed a PPI for the prevention and treatment for the following conditions: